 Instructions

-- In a large casserole pan, heat the extra virgin olive oil over medium-high heat.
-Add the garlic and sauté for 1-2 minutes until golden and fragrant, then remove it with a slotted spoon and set aside.
+- Heat ¾ cup (200 ml) extra virgin olive oil in a large casserole pan over medium-high heat.
+Add the 25 peeled garlic cloves and sauté for 1-2 minutes until lightly golden and fragrant.
+Remove the garlic with a slotted spoon and set aside.

-- Pat the chicken dry with paper towels, then season both sides with salt and black pepper.
-Place the chicken in the same pan and sear for 5-7 minutes per side until golden.
+- Pat the 2 pounds (1 kg) chicken pieces dry with paper towels, then season both sides with 1 teaspoon salt and ½ teaspoon freshly ground black pepper.
+Add the chicken to the same pan and sear for 5-7 minutes per side until golden brown.
 Remove and set aside.

-- Discard excess oil, leaving about 4 tablespoons in the pan.
+- Carefully discard most of the oil, leaving about 4 tablespoons in the pan.

-- Return the browned chicken and garlic to the pan, then pour in the sherry wine.
-Gently scrape the bottom to lift all the browned bits into the sauce.
-Lower the heat to medium-low and let it simmer for 10-15 minutes, until the chicken is fully cooked and the wine has reduced.
+- Return the browned chicken and garlic to the pan.
+Pour in 1 cup (250 ml) dry sherry wine and gently scrape the bottom of the pan to loosen the browned bits into the sauce.
+Reduce the heat to medium-low and simmer for 10-15 minutes until the chicken is fully cooked and the sauce has reduced slightly.

-- Taste the sauce and adjust the salt if needed.
-Serve hot with garlic and pan sauce spooned over the top.
+- Taste the sauce and adjust the seasoning if needed.
+Serve the pollo al ajillo hot with the garlic and pan sauce spooned over the top.

 Notes